core4x/collectu-core/README.md

   Collectu
 </h1>

+> Collectu is the open all-in-one solution for your data-driven future.

 <p style="text-align: center;">
 Collectu is an open and Python-based no-code platform for fast and flexible data collection, combination, processing, analysis, visualization, and storage.
 From various data sources to different target systems.